• Nicky Hirst

 Penny Sexton, curator

 Nicky Hirst specialises in fluid linguistic games.
-Her work acknowledges the tension between languages’s parallel functions to denote and connote: in the task of communication, her objects and images revel in problems of interpretation.
+Her work acknowledges the tension between language’s parallel functions to denote and connote: in the task of communication, her objects and images revel in problems of interpretation.
 By crossing the line between formality and freedom, she springs the viewer from the trap of semantic closure into liquid possibility.

 Martin Holman, writer and curator

-These objects pack power, but writing about it is well nigh impossible.
+These objects pack power, but writing about it is well-nigh impossible.
 What is really noticeable is that Hirst understands metaphors.
 She can summon and control them.
 This is a rare gift.
 What she seems to do is this: she suggests a number of possible metaphors, but fulfils none of them.
 At the same time she ensures that they are coherent one with another.
 This sets up a kind of magnetic field of associations in which (the viewer feels) the imagination is held, as if suspended, or floating.
 And in this way the work’s subject becomes not just the connections, but the very idea of connection itself.
 This in turn becomes metaphorical: it is about language, and human relationships.

 David Lillington, writer and curator